Updated April 2026

 Install approved security

-GPS tracking devices, immobilisers and approved alarm systems may reduce premium and are often required by prestige insurers.
+GPS tracking devices, immobilisers and approved alarm systems may reduce your premium and are often required by prestige insurers.
+Given the theft risk for high-value vehicles, this is a practical step.

 3